jenkinsci/acceptance-test-harness/docs/CONTRIBUTING.md

 - have significant user-base (prominent core feature, feature of a plugin installed by at least 1% of deployments)
 - represent realistic, nontrivial and fundamental use-case
 - covering sufficiently distinct use-case than other ATH tests
-- plugin tests should have testsuite executed in less than 20 minutes on public CI server
+- plugin tests should have whole testsuite executed in less than 20 minutes on public CI server

 Existing tests that does not adhere to these guidelines will be reevaluated and proposed for restructure or move to the component test suite by test/component maintainers.
 In case of not enough interest, the test will be dropped.